LaureBerti/AI4SDGs/SDG15a/readme.md

-# Detection of Deforestation Using CNN
+#  🌍 SDG#15.
+Detection of Deforestation Using CNN

+> An evolving list of resources to empower researchers, developers, and activists to apply **CNN for deforestation detection**.
+>
+> Feel free to update and contribute !

 ---